hasan-rakibul/hasan-rakibul.github.io/content/pages/publications.md

 # Article(s) under review
 0. <a name="jobayer2022a"></a> Jobayer, M., Shaikat, M. A. H., Rashid, M. N., & **Hasan, M. R.** (2022).
 A systematic review on predicting PV system parameters using machine learning. _Heliyon_.
 0. <a name="mahmud2022what"></a> Mahmud, M., **Hasan, M. R.**, Najjar, R., & Hossain, M. Z. (2022).
-What features are useful for machine learning-based COVID-19 prediction?
+What features are useful in machine learning-based COVID-19 prognostication?
 A meta-analysis.
 In _The 20th Australasian Data Mining Conference (AusDM 2022)_.
 Springer.
 0. <a name="najjar2022the"></a> Najjar, R., Hossain, M. Z., Ahmed, K. A., & **Hasan, M. R.** (2022).
 The use of machine learning for COVID-19 prognostication: A systematic review.
 In _IEEE 34th International Conference on Tools with Artificial Intelligence_.
 IEEE.

 &nbsp;